The Allegory of Faith

-The Allegory of Faith, also known as Allegory of the Catholic Faith, is a Dutch Golden Age painting by Johannes Vermeer from about 1670–1672.
+The Allegory of Faith, also known as The Allegory of the Catholic Faith, is a Dutch Golden Age painting by Johannes Vermeer from about 1670–1672.
 It has been in the Metropolitan Museum of Art in New York since 1931.

-This and Art of Painting are his only works that fall under history painting in the contemporary hierarchy of genres, though they still have his typical composition of one or two figures in a domestic interior.
-Both share several features: the perspective is almost the same, and there is a multicolor tapestry at the left of each painting, pulled to the left to disclose the scene.
+This and The Art of Painting are his only works that fall under the category of history painting in the contemporary hierarchy of genres, though they still have his typical composition of one or two figures in a domestic interior.
+Both share several features: the perspective is almost the same, and there is a multicolor tapestry at the left of each painting, pulled to the left to reveal the scene.
 The Art of Painting also uses symbolism from Cesare Ripa of Clio, muse of history.
 Vermeer's Love Letter uses a similar gilt panel.
 The Allegory and The Art of Painting differ markedly in style and purpose from Vermeer's other works.

 Description

 The painting depicts a woman in a fine white and blue satin dress with gold trimmings.
 She sits on a platform a step higher than the black and white marble floor, her right foot on a terrestrial globe and her right hand on her heart as she looks up, adoringly, at a glass sphere hung from the ceiling by a blue ribbon.
 Her left arm rests on the edge of a table which holds a golden chalice, a large book, and a dark-wood crucifix.
 Behind the crucifix is a gilt-leather panel screen.
 Beneath the book is a long piece of cloth, possibly a priest's stole.
 Resting on top of the book is a crown of thorns.
 All of these items are on the platform, which is covered by a green and yellow rug, the edge of which is on the floor.
 At the bottom of the picture, nearer the viewer, is an apple, and nearer still a snake which has been squashed by a cornerstone.
 On the dim, far wall behind the woman, a large painting of Christ's crucifixion is hung.
 To the viewer's left is a multicolored tapestry, pulled back at the bottom and seemingly the closest thing in the painting to the viewer.
 A chair with a blue cloth on it is immediately beneath and behind the tapestry and to the left of the snake and cornerstone.